Clothing for Men Buying Guide

 - Jacket styles can be one

-, two, three.
-The choice is up to you. - A double-breasted suit looks good on an older, heavy-set man.
+- A double-breasted suit looks good on an older, heavy-set man.

 - Single-breasted favors the small-chested.